 The Counseling and Career Services Center is maintained by the college to assist graduates in securing positions for which they are best suited and qualified.
-Seniors in teacher licensure programs should file credentials with the Education Office during their student teaching experience.
-Credentials are established for each applicant from recommendations of the college faculty and the supervising teacher and principal.
-Credentials are provided to prospective employers on request.

 The Counseling and Career Services Center and the Division of Teacher Education post notices of teacher position vacancies and make the information available to qualified candidates.
 This service is available to registered alumni/ae.